kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

     --git-commit $(cd /tmp/try-kosli/code; git rev-parse HEAD)
 ```

-We can see we have built one artifact in our *web-server* pipeline
+You can see you have built one artifact in your *web-server* pipeline:

 ```shell {.command}
 kosli artifact ls web-server
 ```